sevenecks/moo-package-manager/README.md

 If a new version of MPM is available, you'll be able to use `@load-package` and find it in `Slither's MOO Packages`.
 If you are unsure of what version you are currently running check `$mpm.package_manager_version`.
 Typically there will also be a new version of `MOO Package Manager Wizard Verbs` available as well.
 You should update MPM first, and then update the wizard verbs package.

 > Warning: There is a bug where MPM will detect invalid objects on ToastCore.
-If you are prompted to use an invalid object JUST SAY NO.
+If you are prompted to use an invalid object during installation JUST SAY NO.

 ## Caveats
 * By default MPM will not serialize verbs/props on ancestors who have a parent of $nothing (IE: #1), as this can make a package huge.
-This can be over-ridden..
+This can be overridden with command arguments.

 ## Unsupported
-* Does not support dynamic verb or prop references (IE: $string_utils:("verbname") or $string_utils.(propvar))
+* Does not support unwinding dynamic verb or prop references (IE: $string_utils:("verbname") or $string_utils.(propvar))
 * Does not support serializing verbs/props that have binary data in them (IE: ~OE)

 ## Known Issues
-* There is some issue with generate_json where it fails saying invalid argument when passing a package_map at certain times.
-I'm trying to track down what it is.
-It might be on very large maps, or it might be certain characters being in the map.
-If you have this issue and can pin it down let me know.
 * If you use GitHub to host your packages, be aware that the `raw.githubusercontent.com` version of your file may be cached for ~5 minutes, so if you update it, you may need to wait a bit after pushing changes.
 * If you are using ToastCore, it may detect an invalid object and prompt you to use it during package creation.
 Just say NO!